mallen13/charging-station-locator/README.md

 The development process started with a planning phase that included listing project requirements and needs.
 After that, the design was mocked using Figma.
 Development happened next.
 Careful planning led to a quick build that went according to plan.
 Automated testing and a few user tests were done next.
 Finally, the project was complete and uploaded to GitHub.
 The process may continue down the road if further updates are warranted.

 ## Roadmap
 In the future, some new features could be implemented such as the ability to login and save previously visited locations.
-In addition, API calls could be offset to allow for pagination of results so that more data can be fetched on a search......
+In addition, API calls could be offset to allow for pagination of results so that more data can be fetched on a search.